-Georgia boosts its purchasing agency to improve equity and efficiency in the health system
+Georgia continues development of its purchasing agency to improve efficiency in the health system

 Since 2013, Georgia has been making significant improvements in health financing policy by extending population entitlement to publicly financed health care and gradually increasing public funding of the health system.

 The Social Services Agency (SSA) acts as a single purchasing agency for the health sector and with this approach Georgia follows European and global best practices.

-As a result, the evidence shows that these reforms have led to some progress in meeting the goals of universal health coverage; they have improved access to health services and improved financial protection in areas targeted for expanded coverage – mainly inpatient care.
+As a result, the evidence shows that these reforms have led to progress in meeting the goals of universal health coverage; they have increased access to health services and improved financial protection in areas targeted for expanded coverage.

-Significant challenges remain.
-Public spending on health in Georgia is among the lowest in the European region.
-The out-of-pocket share of total spending on health remains among the highest in the region, indicating the need to put more effort into reducing out-of-pocket payments, especially for outpatient medicines.
-In parallel, policy needs to focus on getting more value out of available public resources.

-Since 2013, the SSA has introduced new systems and methods to manage the flow of funds to providers – a growing challenge as entitlement to publicly financed health care has expanded considerably.
-The Government of Georgia is now seeking ways of boosting the capacity of the SSA to be more strategic in purchasing health care for the population.
+Since 2013, the SSA has introduced new systems and methods to manage the flow of funds to providers.
+MoLHSA has introduced several reforms to strenghten the capacity of the SSA to be more strategic in purchasing health care for the population.

 Remarkable progress has been made so far, but more can be done.

 In response, the WHO Regional Office for Europe has scaled up its support to Georgia.
-Through the Universal Health Coverage Partnership supported by WHO, the European Union and the Grand Duchy of Luxembourg, WHO is providing technical assistance to the Ministry of Labour, Health and Social Affairs (MOLHSA) to strengthen strategic purchasing.
+Through the Universal Health Coverage Partnership supported by WHO, the European Union and the Grand Duchy of Luxembourg, WHO is providing technical assistance to the Ministry of Labour, Health and Social Affairs of Georgia(MOLHSA) to strengthen strategic purchasing.

 In 2017, WHO’s technical assistance focused on assessing the organizational capacity of the SSA to identify key areas for collaboration.

 In 2018, WHO support aims to further develop the capacity of the SSA, focusing on three key areas: